Evan Dahm: Style

 Describing himself as a luddite, Dahm draws his strips by hand and insists that his works are always intended to be seen as printed books rather than as webcomics.
 Dahm has stated that he prefers the "messiness" of paper over the precision of tablets, feeling like making "mistakes" is part of the process.
 Dahm doesn't use a large-format image scanner either, instead scanning each page separately and stitching them together with Photoshop.
 However, he does do coloring digitally.

+Other work

+In 2020, Dahm developed a Game Boy game with GB Studio titled Usurper Ghoul, which he released on Itch.io.